 The cost of cash-settled scheme (stock appreciation rights) is measured initially using fair value method at the grant date taking into account the terms and conditions upon which the instruments were granted.
 This fair value is amortized on a straight-line basis over the vesting period with recognition of corresponding liability.
-This liability is re-measured at each balance sheet date up to and including the settlement date with changes in fair value recognised in the Statement of Profit and Loss in 'Provision for Stock Appreciation Rights' under the head Employee Benefit Expense.
+This liability is re-measured at each balance sheet date up to and including the settlement date with changes in fair value recognised in the Statement of Profit and Loss in 'Share based payments to employees' under the head Employee Benefit Expense.

-N. SEGMENTAL REPORTING
+N. Segmental reporting